Gosport Borough must continue with 'winning mentality' against Chesham United

-Resurgent Gosport Borough are determined to remain on course as they face a demanding visit to fourth-placed Chesham United on Saturday (3pm).
+Resurgent Gosport Borough are determined to remain on course as they play at home to fourth-placed Chesham United on Saturday (3pm).

 Two successive wins have lifted Borough up to seventh in the Southern League premier division south, writes Kevin Ricketts.